agude/agude.github.io/_drafts/2019-08-05-2019_tour_de_france_plot.md

 layout: post
 title: "Plotting the 2019 Tour de France"
 description: >
-  The Tour de France is a sporting event decided be mere minutes; to see exactly how those minutes were earned, read on for my plots!
+  The Tour de France is a sporting event decided by mere minutes; to see exactly how those minutes were earned, read on for my plots!
 image: /files/tour-de-france/tour_de_france_1932.jpg
 image_alt: >